Commercial food waste collection

 5. Recycle – anaerobic digestion and composting.
 Use a commercial waste collection service to take your food waste to one of these facilities.

 6. Recover waste by landspreading.
-A process carried on the by-product of anaerobic digestion that will be arranged by your local waste management providers.
+A process carried on the by-product of anaerobic digestion will be arranged by your local waste management providers.

 7. Recover energy from waste.
 A waste incineration facility can burn food waste to generate electricity used by food waste collection providers in the absence of the facilities above.